 Few Chicagoans have worked as hard to increase awareness of agave spirits—mezcal, specifically—as has Lou Bank.
 For Cinco de Mayo, Bank considers the holiday a teachable moment for those who would like to know more about mezcal, his agave spirit of choice.

-Bank has been teaming with Salvador “Chava” Peribán, head distiller at Sombra distillery, to produce the Agave Road Trip, an entertaining podcast to teach gringo bartenders about agave, agave spirits and rural Mexico.
+Bank has been teaming with Salvador “Chava” Peribán, former head distiller at Sombra distillery, to produce the Agave Road Trip, an entertaining podcast to teach gringo bartenders about agave, agave spirits and rural Mexico.
 As part of Bank’s U.S.-based, not-for-profit S.A.C.R.E.D.
 (Saving Agave for Culture, Recreation, Education and Development), many of his projects send funds back to Mexico toward projects that provide water, housing and education to small Mexican communities.

 I was a “mezcal mule” for Bank during a trip to Oaxaca in 2017, when we each brought back dozens of liters of the agave spirit.
 Now, visiting Mexico seems like a distant dream.
 So for Cinco de Mayo, Bank and Peribán have formulated an Agave Road Trip-in-a-Box.
 Although we can’t safely go to Mexico right now, we can still bring the spirit of Mexico to us in a box of curated mezcal spirits.